-In addition to certain transactions that are prohibited or restricted at each stage of insolvency and which if entered into in violation of such restrictions may be challenged by an insolvency administrator, there are specific transactions that may be challenged in insolvency if entered into during suspect periods prior to the opening of insolvency proceedings.
+In addition to certain transactions that are prohibited or restricted (e.g. requiring the creditors' committee approval) at each stage of insolvency and which if entered into in violation of such restrictions may be challenged by an insolvency administrator, there are specific transactions that may be challenged in insolvency if entered into during suspect periods prior to the opening of insolvency proceedings.

 Generally, the following two specific types of transaction can be challenged by an insolvency administrator in the insolvency court at the stage of external administration or liquidation:

-- so called "suspicious" transactions which include transactions "at an undervalue" and transactions "aimed at defrauding creditors"; and - (ii) preferential transactions.
+- so called "suspicious" transactions which include transactions "at an undervalue" and transactions "aimed at defrauding creditors"; and - preferential transactions.